mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/04_intermezzo_debugging_1.md

   of changes you can make to any complex code.
 The chances of you landing on the right fix are very small, especially if you are inexperienced.

+  In Change Debugging, the program is an obstacle to be overcome.

 * **Discovery Debugging**
   You focus instead on investigating and examining how the code executes, the flow of control, which ifs and loops run and how many times, the values of